Xewdy444/CF-Clearance-Scraper/README.md

 # CF-Clearance-Scraper

+## Playwright Version
 A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
 This program works on all Cloudflare challenge types (JavaScript, managed, and interactive).
+If you would prefer using undetected-chromedriver, check out the [undetected-chromedriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/undetected-chromedriver).

 > **Note**
 This program currently will not be able to solve turnstile challenges due to an issue with Playwright.
 For more information, see https://github.com/microsoft/playwright/issues/21780.
-As a temporary solution, pass the `-d` flag and solve the challenge manually.
+As a temporary solution, pass the `-d` flag and solve the challenge manually or use the [undetected-chromedriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/undetected-chromedriver).

 ## Clearance Cookie Usage
 In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things: